glenl/mudev/docs/db/db-and-django.rst

 .. note::

-   Throughout these examples, you will need to use the environment that you built for this project.
+   Throughout these examples, you will need to use the virtual environment that you built for this project.

 This is great for checking things out but that can get a little clumsy when writing larger applications.
 What would be ideal is if you could